bassista/camel-m2m-gateway/benchmarks/README.md

 use in-memory [SEDA](http://camel.apache.org/seda.html) queue to decouple events collection from the MQTT sending process.
 We also use [Camel Paho component](http://camel.apache.org/paho) as the MQTT broker.

+What is important we decided the test the performance of the MQTT at the level 2 of the QOS.
+Level 2 of [MQTT QOS](http://www.eclipse.org/paho/files/mqttdoc/Cclient/qos.html) provides the guaranteed exactly-once message delivery pattern.
+It provides the highest level of client reliablity, but consumes more client resources (Raspberry Pi processing power and memory in this case).

 The broker itself doesn't perform any action against the messages it receives.
 There is no subscriber to the MQTT topic.
 We use dockerized ActiveMQ 5.11.

 ### Raspberry Pi 2 results